Skip to Main Content

 Natalie Moore

+Moore writes a monthly column for the Chicago Sun-Times.
+Her work has been published in Essence, Ebony, the Chicago Reporter, Bitch, In These Times, the Chicago Tribune, the New York Times, the Washington Post and the Guardian.
 She is the 2017 recipient of Chicago Library Foundation’s 21st Century Award.
 In 2010, she received the Studs Terkel Community Media Award for reporting on Chicago’s diverse neighborhoods.
 In 2009, she was a fellow at Columbia College’s Ellen Stone Belic Institute for the Study of Women and Gender in the Arts and Media, which allowed her to take a reporting trip to Libya.
 Moore has won several journalism awards, including a Casey Medal for Meritorious Journalism.
 Other honors are from the Radio Television Digital News Association (Edward R. Murrow), Public Radio News Directors Incorporated, National Association of Black Journalists, Illinois Associated Press and Chicago Headline Club.
 The Chicago Reader named her best journalist in 2017.
 In 2018, she received an honorary doctorate from Adler University.
 In These Times gave her the 2017 Voice of Progressive Journalism Award.
-Moore frequently collaborates with Chicago artist Amanda Williams.
+Natalie frequently collaborates with Chicago artist Amanda Williams.